masurp/specr/README.md

 #> # … with 374 more rows, and 1 more variable: subsets <chr>
 ```

-In a final step, we can use the function `plot_specs()` to produce a
+We can then use the function `plot_specs()` to produce a typical
-typical visualization of the specification curve and how the analytical
+visualization of the specification curve and how the analytical choices
-choices affected the obtained results.
+affected the obtained results.

 ``` r
 # Plot specification curve analysis